asbadve/api/sections/reference_index.md

 ### File Uploads ###

 Files should be sent using HTTP multipart encoding.
 You must include a 'filename' parameter in the Content-Disposition multipart header, to ensure that our webserver processes it as a file.
-If you're authenticating via OAuth, be sure to use the [http://oauth.googlecode.com/svn/spec/ext/body_hash/1.0/oauth-bodyhash.html Body Hash extension].
+If you're authenticating via OAuth, be sure to use the [Body Hash extension](http://oauth.googlecode.com/svn/spec/ext/body_hash/1.0/oauth-bodyhash.html).

 ### Updating audio clips ###